NOAA-ORR-ERD/PyGnome/InstallingWithAnaconda.rst

 `Anaconda <https://store.continuum.io/cshop/anaconda/>`__ is a Python distribution that has most of the difficult-to-build packages that ``py_gnome`` needs already built in.
-Thus it's a nice target for running GNOME on your own system. "conda" is the pacakg manager used to manage the system.
+Thus it's a nice target for running GNOME on your own system. "conda" is the packaging manager used to manage the system.

-py_gnome CAN be used with any Python distribution, but you will need to find or build a number of pacakges that are not easy to manage.
+py_gnome CAN be used with any Python distribution, but you will need to find or build a number of packages that are not easy to manage.
 If you are familiar with complex python packaging, then you can probably make it work.
 But conda makes it much easier, and that's what we use ourselves, and support.

 Anaconda vs miniconda:
 ----------------------